Identifying Old Rocking Chairs

 The classic ladderback rocker is what many people think of when they think of a country rocking chair.
 It is easy to recognize with its tall back and slat design.

 The Bentwood Rocker was introduced in 1856 in Austria by Michael Thonet.
-There were many variations on this design but it was always made with steamed wood bent into a variety of swirls.
+There were many variations on this chair design, but it was always made with steamed wood bent into a variety of swirls.

 Jenny Lind Children's Rocker